 WHAT DOES IT TAKE TO BE A HIGHLY EFFECTIVE TEAM MEMBER

-Manuel Contador - Senior Manager Global Media and Marketing Planning
+Manuel Contador - Senior Manager Media & Marketing Operations

 I am inspired everyday by the creative teamwork I observe here at PUMA.
 And so, I thought it might be helpful to open up a discussion about the common traits of highly effective team members.